 Counseling style / philosophy

 Finally, I also incorporate some aspects of existential therapy which explores issues related to one’s sense of purpose and the meaning to life.
-For many people today, the world is a very scary place regardless of their upbringing.
+For many people the world is a very scary place regardless of their upbringing.
 Making some sense of the chaos—or in some cases, learning to accept the senselessness—can be a vital part of our growth.

 Expect the tone of our sessions to vary, potentially from lively and fun to gravely serious.
 There may even be a time for some degree of irreverence.
-Overall, I foster an environment where it’s safe to discuss absolutely anything.
-Interpersonally, I have been described as warm, sensitive, and supportive but I also believe in what I like to call “gentle confrontation”; If our work isn’t making you at least a little uncomfortable at times, we’re probably not making as much progress as we could.
+Overall I foster an environment where it’s safe to discuss absolutely anything.
+Interpersonally, I have been described as warm, sensitive, and supportive but I also believe in what I like to call “gentle confrontation”; If our work isn’t making you at least a little uncomfortable at times we’re probably not making as much progress as we could.
 And I welcome you to speak your mind, even if you fear it might make me uncomfortable.